 Appointed to the High Court Bench, Queen’s Bench Division (now King’s Bench Division) in June 2013, Lady Justice Carr became a nominated Judge of the Commercial Court and the Technology and Construction Court in 2014.
 She was a member of the Investigatory Powers Tribunal from 2014 to 2016 when she became a Presider of the Midland Circuit, a position that she held from 2016 to 2020.

 She was sworn in as a Lady Justice of the Court of Appeal in April 2020.
-In August 2020, she was appointed senior judicial commissioner and Vice Chair of the Judicial Appointments Commission.
+From August 2020 – January 2023 she was the senior judicial commissioner and Vice Chair of the Judicial Appointments Commission.

 Lady Justice Carr is married and has 3 children.
 She is fluent in French and German.
 She was formerly a keen actress, including with the Bar Theatrical Society, and currently sings with the Bar Choral Society.